-If the matter is taken outside St Joseph's Nympsfield Out of School Club, it should be ensured that no confidential information is disclosed.
-Please check with our confidentiality and data protection policy for guidance.
+If the matter is taken outside St Joseph's Pre-school, it should be ensured that no confidential information is disclosed.
+Please check with our confidentiality and data protection policies2 for guidance.

 Consulting with and referring to Gloucestershire Local Authority Designated Officer (LADO)